J/psi meson: Decay modes

-melting
+J/psi melting

 In a hot QCD medium, when the temperature is raised well beyond the Hagedorn temperature, the and its excitations are expected to melt.
 This is one of the predicted signals of the formation of the quark–gluon plasma.
 Heavy-ion experiments at CERN's Super Proton Synchrotron and at BNL's Relativistic Heavy Ion Collider have studied this phenomenon without a conclusive outcome as of 2009.
 This is due to the requirement that the disappearance of mesons is evaluated with respect to the baseline provided by the total production of all charm quark-containing subatomic particles, and because it is widely expected that some are produced and/or destroyed at time of QGP hadronization.
 Thus, there is uncertainty in the prevailing conditions at the initial collisions.